keyfactor-pub/terraform-provider-keyfactor/docs/resources/identity.md

 ### Read-Only

-- `identity_id` (Number) An integer containing the Keyfactor Command identifier for the security identity.
+- `id` (Number) An integer containing the Keyfactor Command identifier for the security identity.
 - `identity_type` (String) A string indicating the type of identity—User or Group.
 - `valid` (Boolean) A Boolean that indicates whether the security identity's audit XML is valid (true) or not (false).
 A security identity may become invalid if Keyfactor Command determines that it appears to have been tampered with.